December 2, 2024

 Kenya is taking Presidents’ Portraits off its currency to promote tourism

-Notice: Trying to get property 'post_excerpt' of non-object in /home/tristdu1/domains/tristarafricaskimmersafaris.com/public_html/wp-content/themes/covernews/inc/hooks/blocks/block-post-header.php on line 43
+Warning: Attempt to read property "post_excerpt" on null in /home/tristdu1/domains/tristarafricaskimmersafaris.com/public_html/wp-content/themes/covernews/inc/hooks/blocks/block-post-header.php on line 43

 The Central Bank of Kenya has launched new generation coins that exchanged the use of portraits of Kenyan ex-presidents for native wildlife images with new coins of one, five,ten, and twenty shillings bearing designs to pay tribute to Kenya’s environment and the nation’s abundant wildlife.